 How great would this be?
 Not having to pay for the “sins” of the past owner(s).
 Well, believe it or not, up until about 5 years ago, this was the case.
 Anyone could go and purchase a new investment property without having to research or provide any details regarding past insurance claims to the new insurance company.
 Unfortunately, for everyone, insurance carriers are all becoming like “Big Brother” and are sharing information.
 It is now on you, as the potential buyer, to complete your due diligence and provide accurate loss information to them for the past three to five years, depending on the specific carrier requirements.

 Let’s Take a Look

-- They are cancelling your policy because previous loss history was not disclosed to them.
+- They are canceling your policy because your previous loss history was not disclosed to them.

 - They will agree to stay on risk but your annual premium is increasing from $500 to $1,500 due to the increased exposure.

-The point of the example being; do your due diligence prior to purchasing any property or location, so you know exactly what you are purchasing.
+The point of the example is to do your due diligence prior to purchasing any property or location, so you know exactly what you are purchasing.

 How do we go about obtaining prior insurance loss history on a location I am considering purchasing?